ncomputers/vms26/README.md

   the reports page can graph occupancy over time.
 Log entries are stored in Redis sorted sets for efficient range queries.
 - **Redis stream debug**: Stats are also written to `stats_stream` for reliable debugging.
-- **Visitor management**: Unknown faces are queued and can be reviewed and labeled through the Face DB page.
+- **Visitor management**: Manage visitor registrations and gate passes through the web interface.
 - **Pre-registration & approval**: Hosts can pre-register visitors, approve or reject requests, and receive email notifications.
 - **Gatepass creation**: Register visitors with a gatepass ID and print passes with your company logo.
 - **Gatepass expiry**: Specify a validity period when creating passes so they automatically expire.